 Do not consider the undesirable effects of inorganic compounds present in activated carbon

-A Virgin always contains inorganic compounds.
+A virgin activated carbon always contains inorganic compounds.
 Some have their origin in the minerals of the vegetable used as raw material, and others come from the compound that is used when the coal is chemically activated.
 They can be acidic or alkaline.
 When charcoal is applied in a liquid, it can change its pH.
 When applied in powder form, if the inorganic compounds have some undesirable effect, they do it in each batch; when applied in granular form, they only affect the first liters treated.
 When comparing coals with different pore size distribution, the type and quantity of inorganic compounds present must be considered, since it is possible that a carbon is chosen, not because of the characteristics of its structure, but because of the effect of these. inorganic compounds.
 It should be considered that these compounds can be neutralized or removed from the carbon by dissolving in the appropriate solvent (which can be plain water or an acid solution).

 Very slow kinetics because the particle size of an activated carbon is too large